Mussel recruitment and cooperation

 Necessary improvements

-Habitats and improved connectivity in the watercourse need to be improved.
-The whole water body needs to be addressed to create favorable conditions for species such as trout and pearl mussels.
+Habitats and connectivity in the river need to be improved.
+The entire water body needs to be addressed to create favorable conditions for species such as trout and Freshwater pearl mussel.
 Several Natura 2000 sites such as Loberget, Ire, Grimsmåla and Långasjönäs are covered by the work.
 The conservation status of important species and habitats is classified as unfavorable.

 Within the LIFE IP project GRIP on LIFE, a hydromorphological action plan has been developed for River Mieån, which together with a long-term management plan forms the basis for further measures.
-Karlshamn municipality is actively working on the restoration of cleared stretches and Tingsryd municipality is participating in the management of the watercourse.
-Fishing area associations run their own restoration projects, and the biosphere reserve Blekinge Archipelago implements measures in the catchment area.
+The municipality of Karlshamn is actively working on the restoration of cleared stretches and the municipality of Tingsryd is participating in the management of the river.
+Fisheries conservation area associations run their own restoration projects, and the biosphere reserve Blekinge Archipelago implements measures in the catchment area.

-River Mieån is part of the national plan for the greening of hydropower, where six plants will be adjusted for improved connectivity.
+The River Mieån is included in the national plan for environmental adaptation of hydropower, where six plants will be adjusted for improved connectivity.

 Improve Aquatic LIFE actions

-Improve Aquatic LIFE plans to restore wetlands in the Ire Natura 2000 site to improve water retention and increase resilience to climate change.
-Two migration barriers will be removed and upstream and downstream biotopes will be restored to enhance the habitat of the river pearl mussel and trout populations.
+Under Improve Aquatic LIFE, wetland restoration is planned in the Ire Natura 2000 site to improve water holding capacity and increase resilience to climate change.
+Two migration barriers will be removed and upstream and downstream habitats will be restored to strengthen the populations of the Freshwater pearl mussel and its host fish, the brown trout.

 Barriers to migration